cerb/cerb.github.io/pricing/cloud.md

 <div id="instant-delivery"></div>

-## What is Instant Delivery?
+## How fast is incoming mail delivered into Cerb?

-When mail is received by your Redirect Mailbox, it will be delivered into Cerb instantly (within seconds) rather than being queued for delivery.
+When mail is received by your redirect mailbox it will be delivered into Cerb instantly (within seconds).
 This enables you to respond more quickly to your customers.

+If you choose to use remote mailboxes instead, new mail will generally be downloaded every few minutes.

 <div id="elasticsearch"></div>